Azure/azure-sdk-for-js/sdk/servicebus/service-bus/migrationguide.md

 - Ability to cancel async operations on the client, sender and receivers and the management operations using the abort signal from `@azure/abort-controller`.
 - Ability to perform tracing with `[@azure/core-tracing](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/core/core-tracing/README.md)`
 - Authentication with AAD credentials using `@azure/identity`.
-  Refer [Changelog.md](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/service-bus/CHANGELOG.md) for more new features, changes and bug fixes.
+  Refer to the [Changelog.md](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/service-bus/CHANGELOG.md) for more new features, changes and bug fixes.

 ### Performance Improvements